redis/redis-doc/topics/cluster-spec.md

 In Redis Cluster nodes don't proxy commands to the right node in charge for a given key, but instead they redirect clients to the right nodes serving a given portion of the key space.

-Eventually clients obtain an up to date representation of the cluster and which node serves which subset of keys, so during normal operations clients directly contact the right nodes in order to send a given command.
+Eventually clients obtain an up-to-date representation of the cluster and which node serves which subset of keys, so during normal operations clients directly contact the right nodes in order to send a given command.

-Because of the use of asynchronous replication, nodes do not wait for other nodes acknowledgment of writes (if not explicitly requested using the `WAIT` command).
+Because of the use of asynchronous replication, nodes do not wait for other nodes' acknowledgment of writes (if not explicitly requested using the `WAIT` command).

-Also, because multiple keys commands are only limited to *near* keys, data is never moved between nodes if not in case of resharding.
+Also, because multiple key commands are only limited to *near* keys, data is never moved between nodes except when resharding.

-So normal operations are handled exactly as in the case of a single Redis instance.
-This means that in a Redis Cluster with N master nodes you can expect the same performance as a single Redis instance multiplied by N as the design allows to scale linearly.
+Normal operations are handled exactly as in the case of a single Redis instance.
+This means that in a Redis Cluster with N master nodes you can expect the same performance as a single Redis instance multiplied by N as the design scales linearly.
 At the same time the query is usually performed in a single round trip, since clients usually retain persistent connections with the nodes, so latency figures are also the same as the single standalone Redis node case.

-Very high performances and scalability while preserving weak but reasonable forms of data safety and availability is the main goal of Redis Cluster.
+Very high performance and scalability while preserving weak but reasonable forms of data safety and availability is the main goal of Redis Cluster.

 Why merge operations are avoided
 ---

-Redis Cluster design avoids conflicting versions of the same key-value pair in multiple nodes as in the case of the Redis data model this is not always desirable: values in Redis are often very large, it is common to see lists or sorted sets with millions of elements.
+Redis Cluster design avoids conflicting versions of the same key-value pair in multiple nodes as in the case of the Redis data model this is not always desirable.
+Values in Redis are often very large; it is common to see lists or sorted sets with millions of elements.
 Also data types are semantically complex.
-Transferring and merging these kind of values can be a major bottleneck and/or may require a non trivial involvement of application-side logic, additional memory to store meta-data, and so forth.
+Transferring and merging these kind of values can be a major bottleneck and/or may require the non-trivial involvement of application-side logic, additional memory to store meta-data, and so forth.

-There are no strict technological limits here, CRDTs or synchronously replicated state machines can model complex data types similar to Redis, however the actual run time behavior of such systems would not be similar to Redis Cluster.
+There are no strict technological limits here.
+CRDTs or synchronously replicated state machines can model complex data types similar to Redis.
+However, the actual run time behavior of such systems would not be similar to Redis Cluster.
-Redis Cluster was designed in order to cover the exact use cases of the non clustered Redis version.
+Redis Cluster was designed in order to cover the exact use cases of the non-clustered Redis version.

 Overview of Redis Cluster main components
 ===